 - Recording the stories, experiences and interpretations of L.A.
 Rebellion by the filmmakers and others through an ongoing oral history project

-- Creating an L.A.
+- Hosting an L.A.
 Rebellion blog featuring lively conversation about the work and its context

 - Posting early student works from the filmmakers online, with the goal of posting many more films in the future

-The UCLA Film & Television Archive’s L.A.
-Rebellion initiative is already the most holistic and ambitious project we’ve ever undertaken, but it’s only the beginning of what we hope will be a continuing interaction between the Archive, the filmmakers and our audience.
+UCLA Film & Television Archive’s L.A.
+Rebellion initiative is already the most holistic and ambitious project we’ve ever undertaken, but it’s only the beginning of what we hope will be a continuing interaction between the Archive, the filmmakers and the general public.

 Future plans for the L.A.
 Rebellion initiative include: